-A Mother + Baby Safe Space - designated hours before and after school for mothers with babies is an opportunity to provide a sense of community as well as to provide culturally sensitive care to women/mothers (available only in camps where no other Mother/Baby spaces are available)
+A Mother + Baby Safe Space - designated hours before and after school for mothers with babies is an opportunity to provide a sense of community as well as to provide culturally sensitive care to women/mothers (available in camps where no other Mother/Baby spaces are available)

 A Solar Powered Charging and Wifi Zone( available in camps where power is limited).

 WHAT MAKES US DIFFERENT?

 There are a few unique ingredients that are found in every single Schoolbox program.

 - No Time Outs- we do not believe in exclusion or isolation as a response to communication of a need offered to us via challenging behavior.
 All behavior is communication.

 - No Kick Outs- Each day, a volunteer is designated the 1:1 of the Day to be available to children who need extra support in class.
 Children are never turned away due to behavior.